 Your home inspector should enter all accessible crawl spaces during the home inspection.
-In my experience, problems are often found in crawl spaces so they are very important.
+Many times, inspectors find problems in crawl spaces.
+Hence, it is important to have this area inspected.
 Your home inspector will require more time on site in order to properly inspect a home with crawl spaces.
 Do not be surprised if your home inspector takes longer than expected if the home turns out to have a crawl space.
 Most inspection firms will inform you ahead of time of additional fees should the home inspection take longer than anticipated.
 Your home inspector should be compensated for additional work.

 If the central heating system boiler or furnace was not on the first floor, you are likely to find it in the basement since that is where most of them are.
 Special low profile furnaces are often found in low clearance crawl spaces.